jordan-poloan-07/CSharpWithDB/README.md

 This is the Local DB Trial MD

-It has uses a local database
+It uses a local database